solocoinapp/solocoin-backend/README.md

 ```shell
 bundle exec foreman start
 ```
+## Infrastructure Configuration

+This application leverages terraform to manage cloud resources.
+See the [Infrastructure Documentation](infra/README.md) for more information on resource creation.

 ## Configure new machines

 This needs to be run only once when new machines are added, app can be deployed using capistrano for subsequent deployments.